 The euro risk free-rate working group for the euro area has published a set of guiding principles and high level recommendations for fallback provisions in, amongst other things, new euro denominated cash products (including bonds) referencing EURIBOR.
 The guiding principles indicate, amongst other things, that continuing to reference EURIBOR in relevant contracts (without robust fallback provisions) may increase the risk to the euro area financial system.
-On 11 May 2021, the euro risk-free rate working group published its recommendations on EURIBOR fallback trigger events and fallback rates.
 Such factors may have the following currently known effects on certain benchmarks: (i) discouraging market participants from continuing to administer or contribute to a benchmark; (ii) triggering changes in the rules or methodologies used in the benchmark and/or (iii) leading to the disappearance of the benchmark.
 Any of the above changes as a result of international or national reforms or other initiatives or investigations, could have a material adverse effect on the value of and return on any Notes linked to, referencing, or otherwise dependent (in whole or in part) upon, a benchmark.

 Investors should be aware that, if EURIBOR or any other benchmark were discontinued, or any other Benchmark Event (as defined in Condition 5(c)(iv)) has occurred or is otherwise unavailable, has occurred the rate of interest on Notes which reference EURIBOR or any other benchmark will be determined for the relevant period by the discontinuation provisions set out in Terms and Conditions of the Notes - Condition 5(c)(iv) applicable to such Notes.
 If the Calculation Agent or the Issuer (in consultation with each other), determines at any time prior to, on or following any Interest Determination Date, that a Benchmark Event has occurred in relation to the Notes, the Issuer will, as soon as reasonably practicable (and in any event prior to the next relevant Interest Determination Date) appoint a Rate Determination Agent (as defined in Condition 5(c)(iv) which may determine in its sole discretion, acting in good faith and in consultation with the Issuer (and in consultation with the Independent Adviser if the Rate Determination Agent is the Issuer), a substitute or successor rate, as well as any necessary changes to the business day convention, the definition of business day, the interest determination date, the day count fraction and any method for calculating the Replacement Reference Rate (as defined in Condition 5(c)(iv)), including any Adjustment Spread (as defined in Condition 5(c)(iv)) or other adjustment factor needed to make such Replacement Reference Rate comparable to the relevant EURIBOR Rate or Reference Rate.
-However, there is no guarantee that such an Adjustment Spread or other adjustment factor will be determined or applied, or that the application of any such factor will produce the same yield for the Noteholders.
+This may lead to conflict of interest of the Issuer being responsible for the compensation of the Rate Determination Agent.
+In addition, there is no guarantee that such an Adjustment Spread or other adjustment factor will be determined or applied, or that the application of any such factor will produce the same yield for the Noteholders.

 It is possible that the Issuer may itself act as Rate Determination Agent and determine a Replacement Reference Rate.
 In such case, the Issuer will make such determinations and adjustments as it deems appropriate, and acting in good faith, in accordance with the Terms and Conditions of the Notes.
 In making such determinations and adjustments, the Issuer may be entitled to exercise substantial discretion and may be subject to conflicts of interest in exercising this discretion.
 There is no guarantee that any Replacement Reference Rate will produce the same yield as the rate that was discontinued and the price of the affected Notes may affect this.
+In addition, this may lead to conflict of interest of the Issuer being responsible for the determination of the Replacement Reference Rate.